Your Baby's Hearing and Communicative Development Checklist

 Language is a set of shared rules that allow people to express their ideas in a meaningful way.
 Language may be expressed verbally or by writing, signing, or making other gestures, such as eye blinking or mouth movements.

-Use the following keywords to help you search for organizations that can answer questions and provide printed or electronic information on speech and language development:
+Use the following keywords to help you search for organizations that can answer questions and provide information on speech and language development:

 NIDCD Information Clearinghouse